NHS Health Check

 Superdrug Pharmacy, 14 The Britten Centre, Lowestoft NR32 1LR.
 01502 580237

 Superdrug Pharmacy, 8 North Street, Sudbury, CO10 1RB.
 01787 372555

 Feedback about the NHS Health Check helps us to improve the service.
 If you have had a recent HealthCheck please complete the survey online at www.smartsurvey.co.uk/s/NHSHealthCheckFeedback/

 What should I do if I feel unwell now?

-If you're worried about your health, don't wait for your NHS Health Check.
-Contact your GP, or call NHS 111 for advice.
+If you are worried about your health, do not wait for your NHS Health Check.
+Contact your GP, or call NHS 111 for advice

 Is there anything I can do at home?

-There are loads of online interactive tools and self-assessments that can help you immediately get an idea of how healthy you are.
+There are many online materials and self-assessments that can help you get an idea of how healthy you are.

 - Use the BMI calculator to see whether you're a healthy weight for your height.
 If you're overweight, it will also tell you what your daily calorie range should be to help you lose weight.

 - Could you be drinking too much?
-Monitor your alcohol intake with this mobile drinks tracker.
+Check your alcohol intake with this mobile drinks tracker.